gbowne1/codebooker/docs/DEVSETUP.md

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App (CRA)](https://github.com/facebook/create-react-app).
 This CRA allows developers to view the application in a web browser, make changes to the code, and see those changes reflected immediately without having to manually refresh the page.
-This feature is known as "hot/live reloading".
+This feature is known as "hot reloading".

 You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).

-To learn React, check out the [React documentation](https://react.dev/).
-To delve deeper into React, you can skip to this [section](#react-development)
+To learn React, check out the [React documentation](https://react.dev/), and to delve deeper into React, you can skip to this [section](#react-development)

 ## Setting Up